7 Proven Ways to Reuse Leftover Chili Peppers for Maximum Flavor and Less Waste

 3. 3.
 Infuse Vinegar or Brines

-Take a small jar, toss in some chili scraps, cover with vinegar or brine solution, and let sit for a few days.
-You’ll end up with a fiery vinegar perfect for pickling veggies or adding zing to salad dressings.
+Fill a jar with chili scraps, cover with vinegar or brine, and let sit for 3-5 days.
+Use this fiery vinegar for pickling vegetables or adding zing to dressings.

 Glass jars of infused vinegar